Yes, writers fear the rise of AI writing tools, such as ChatGPT, Bing Copilot, and Google Gemini, which threatens to automate and devalue their work.

 The second was to ignore all the hype about text generation because it is only one aspect.
 On top of that, I have always adapted well to new technology, so I had to stop being stubbornly negative and start looking for the positives.

 I had no interest at all in text generation.
-However, I was interested in finding ways AI could help me in the writing process, such as content ideas, writing improvements, research, or checking facts or statistics.
+However, I was interested in finding ways AI could help me in the writing process, such as with content ideas, writing improvements, research, or checking facts or statistics.

 At first, I experimented with ChatGPT.
 But over the course of some months, I found it to be disappointing.
 It gets so many facts and assumptions wrong and has a very annoying writing style and tone.